-The Medicare Donut Hole Is Closing:
+The Medicare Donut Hole Is Closed:

 What Does That Mean?

 Even with these changes, some beneficiaries will experience sticker shock.
-That’s because their drug plans charge a copayment or coinsurance in Initial Coverage instead of 25%.
+That’s because their drug plans charge a copayment or coinsurance in Initial Coverage, instead of 25%.
 Here's an example.

 In the Initial Coverage payment stage, Laura's insulin has a $47 copayment.
 Once she lands in the donut hole, she is responsible for 25%.
 Because the full cost of the insulin is $475, she will pay $118.75.
-That's less than she pays now ($166) but still costly.

 Read more about the drug plan payment stages.